 Please be advised that “financing activities” consist solely of the provision of loans or Equity Investments.
 The provision of grants to entities, including businesses and/or CDEs, by the Applicant (or Controlling Entity) cannot be reported in Exhibit B and should not be referenced in the narrative responses to Questions 19 and 20.

-Will the CDFI Fund view more favorably prior Allocatees that have invested smaller amounts of their past Allocation(s) into multiple projects with other CDEs rather than larger amounts into fewer projects with their own Allocation?
+Will the CDFI Fund view prior Allocatees that have invested smaller amounts of their past NMTC Allocation(s) into multiple projects with other CDEs more favorably than prior Allocatees that have invested larger amounts into fewer projects with their own NMTC Allocation?

-No scoring preference or other consideration is given based on the number of investments made or the size of the investments made with each allocation.
+No scoring preference or other consideration is given based on the number of investments made or the size of the investments made with prior NMTC Allocations.

-Applicants with a track record of investing in smaller amounts of QEIs into more projects are not favored over Applicants who invest a larger amount of QEIs into fewer projects.
+Applicants with a track record of investing smaller amounts of QEIs into more projects are not favored over Applicants who invest a larger amount of QEIs into fewer projects.

-Applicants with previous allocations are evaluated based on the quality of their past NMTC investments and whether their past NMTC investments were consistent with the business strategies (e.g. products to be offered, types of businesses that received loans/investments) presented in past successful Allocation Applications, among other considerations.
+Applicants with previous allocations are evaluated based on the quality (e.g. below-market financial products, reasonable transaction costs) of their past NMTC investments and whether their past NMTC investments were generally consistent with the business strategies (including, but not limited to, the proposed product offerings, QALICB type, fees and markets served) presented in past successful Allocation Applications, among other considerations.

 The CDFI Fund recognizes that investing smaller amounts of QEIs into a project may increase the number of CDEs involved in the project, which may drive up transaction costs.
 The CDFI Fund strongly encourages CDEs to continue to explore ways to minimize transaction costs on NMTC transactions.
-Additionally, for guidance on how to apportion outcomes associated with multi-CDE transactions, see FAQ #66.

-What cutoff date should Applicants use when describing their track record of past investment activities in Application Questions 19, 20, 21(d), 25 (when discussing the track record of community outcomes), 26 (track record of community accountability and involvement), 34, and 43, as well as Exhibits B and Tables E1-E2?
+What cutoff date should Applicants use when describing their track record of past investment activities in Allocation Application Questions 19, 20, 21(d), 25 (when discussing the track record of community outcomes), 26 (track record of community accountability and involvement), 34, and 43, as well as Exhibits B and Tables E1-E2?

-In describing their tract record, Applicants may include loans and/or investments closed prior to or on May 9, 2018, the release date of the CY2018 Allocation Application.
-The Applicant may not enter information on capital raised or previous financing activities that occurred after May 9, 2018.
-Please review FAQ questions #37, 105, and 109 for more details.
+In describing their track record, Applicants may include loans and/or investments closed prior to or on September 4, 2019 the release date of the CY2019 Allocation Application.
+The Applicant may not enter information on capital raised or previous financing activities that occurred after September 4, 2019.
+Please review FAQs #36, 109, and 113 for more details.

 How can an Applicant earn the five priority points for providing capital or technical assistance to Disadvantaged Businesses or Communities?